jritchie31/Semi-Supervised-Semantic-Segmentation-with-Pseudo-Labels-/README.md

 ## Usage

-U<sup>2</sup>PL is evaluated on both Cityscapes and PASCAL VOC 2012 dataset.
+U<sup>2</sup>PL is evaluated on the crack dataset, cityscapes and PASCAL VOC.
 ### Prepare Data

 <details>
   <summary>For Cityscapes</summary>